 - express appreciation to each other,

-- gave a spiritual commitment, and are able to solve problems in a crisis.1Nick Stinnett, “Six Qualities that Make Families Strong,” chapter one in Family Building: Six Qualities of a Strong Family, ed.
+- are able to solve problems in a crisis.1Nick Stinnett, “Six Qualities that Make Families Strong,” chapter one in Family Building: Six Qualities of a Strong Family, ed.
 Dr. George Rekers (Ventura, Calif.: Regal Books, 1985), p 38.

 Look back over that list.
 There is enough there to fill out your preaching calendar for the rest of the year!
 When I first came across this information, I used it not only as the basis for a miniseries of pulpit messages on the family, but I also posted that list in my home.
 It became the topic of numerous conversations among the Swindoll tribe!
 I would suggest you try the same experiment with your family.

 |1.||↑||Nick Stinnett, “Six Qualities that Make Families Strong,” chapter one in Family Building: Six Qualities of a Strong Family, ed.
 Dr. George Rekers (Ventura, Calif.: Regal Books, 1985), p 38.|